Home

 Nina Serrano

-Nina Serrano is a San Francisco Bay Area writer, storyteller, and independent media producer.
-Her poems and translations are widely anthologized.
-Her most recent radio production is "ACCUMULATED SILENCE: The Disappeared Women of Juarez" based on her translation of a poem by Adrian Arias (Peru).
 Serrano, the former director of SF Poetry in the Schools and Senior Storytelling in the Schools programs is an Alameda Island Poet, has served as a County Arts Commissioner and focuses on Arts in Education.

 email: